 The property is primarily undeveloped.
 The surrounding area is already developed with a single family neighborhood (across I-5), a mix of commercial and industrial land uses to the east and a residential care facility (Bonaventure) to the north.
 There is a natural drainage-way that bisects the property, which will be evaluated prior to any development.
 The property is currently designated as industrial land, which allows for intensive development and use.
 The proposed Plan change will allow for light industrial use and commercial uses.
-The impacts of those types of uses will be not greater than those of heavy industrial uses are expected to continue.
+The impacts of those types of uses will be not greater than those of heavy industrial uses.
+The property abuts I5, on a developed corridor where commercial and industrial uses are expected to continue.
 The proposed Comprehensive Plan Map amendment from Commercial to Industrial Commercial with concurrent Zone Change to IC (Industrial Commercial) will not alter the density or form of development on the subject property.
 Because uses on the subject property will continue to allow commercial and industrial activities, the proposed Plan change will not increase the potential effects on air, water and land resource quality at this location.
-The proposal is consistent with Goal 6.
+Staff finds that the proposal is consistent with Goal 6.